-There are four main ligaments in the knee that help provide stability.
-These ligaments are commonly injured in sports or during traumatic injuries.
-The anterior cruciate ligament (ACL) and posterior cruciate ligament (PCL) wrap around each other deep within the knee attaching the thigh bone to the shin bone.
-This helps prevent excessive pivoting of the knee and keeps the shin bone from moving forward or backward under the thigh bone.
+The four main knee ligaments that help provide stability are commonly injured in sports or by trauma.
+The anterior cruciate ligament (ACL) and posterior cruciate ligament (PCL) wrap around each other deep within the knee, attaching the thigh bone to the shin bone.
+They help prevent excessive pivoting of the knee and keep the shin bone from moving forward or backward under the thigh bone.

 Evaluating Knee Pain

 Knee-pain evaluation starts with a conversation.
 We’ll ask you when and how your pain started, how it feels, and treatments you’ve tried.
 We’ll also ask about other medical conditions that may contribute to your knee pain.

 We do a physical exam and test your knee’s structures, range of motion, and strength, looking for specific problems.
 Sometimes we check hip strength and range of motion, as these can play a role in knee pain.

 We might also order X-rays, to show fractures, spurs, and changes from arthritis, or MRIs, to show more bone detail and soft-tissue damage like ligament or meniscus tears.

 - Less common causes: infection, tumors, or nerve problems